 Content syndication is bound to have constraints as well, viz. resources, personalization, dynamic content, buying stage orientation, budget, diversification, quantification & substantial new addition.

-Jonathan Postan of the Tombras Group acknowledges the effectiveness of generating free content as a result of syndication partnerships & terms it to be extremely alluring in a marketplace where creating & executing an impactful content strategy is becoming more challenging with every passing day:
+Jonathan Postan of the Tombras Group acknowledges the effectiveness of generating free as a result of syndication partnerships & terms it to be extremely alluring in a marketplace where creating & executing an impactful content strategy is becoming more challenging with every passing day:

 “The largest concern here is getting dinged by Google for having duplicate content, which may not result in a penalty but ranking for that content may be difficult, if not impossible when Google has likely already ranked the source page,” he says.
 “Flip that scenario around, and the party offering the content syndication arrangement is scoring big on SEO, garnering many likely backlinks and new users while offsetting the duplicate content issue with a little piece of code (rel=canonical) to tell Google that they are the source.”